 Leave the default choice of how to build the package Build Mobile App Store packages for me by sending the build configuration to Adobe PhoneGap Build selected.
 You can use the alternative option to manually download a PhoneGap Build package, which you can then inspect, modify, and upload manually to Adobe PhoneGap Build (for more information, see Customizing PhoneGap Build Packages).
 This is unnecessary in most scenarios.

-On the Adobe PhoneGap Build service page, you will be asked if you want to authorize the Mendix Developer Portal to act on your behalf.
-Choose Yes to allow the start of building jobs using your account.
+Choose Yes on the Adobe PhoneGap Build service page to allow the start of building jobs using your account.
 You will then be redirected back to the Mendix Developer Portal.

-After you have been redirected back to the Mendix Developer Portal, the packaging process will continue and you will have to set up the proper signing keys for your app.
+After you have been redirected back to the Mendix Developer Portal, the packaging process will continue and you will have to set up your app’s signing keys.

 The PhoneGap Build: Signing Key Required page asks you to go to the PhoneGap Build website and set up the app signing keys.
 To set up the app signing keys, follow these steps: